Private, In-Home Tutoring in Freehold Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Freehold Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Freehold Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Freehold Township, New Jersey has two local public school districts.
 Students in grades K-8 attend schools that are part of the Freehold Township Elementary and Middle Schools.
 The district operates one preschool, five elementary schools and two middle schools, which together serve over 4,000 students.
 Students in grades 9 through 12 attend either Freehold Township High School or Freehold High School, both of which belong to the Freehold Regional High School District.
 Both local districts strive to prepare students to become critical thinkers and lifelong learners.